shapedthought/veeam-easy-connect/README.md

     from veeam_easy_connect import VeeamEasyConnect

-Next you need to create an instance of the object
+Next you need to create an instance of the object with your username and password.

-    veeam_ec = VeeamEasyConnect
+    veeam_ec = VeeamEasyConnect(username, password)

-Now you can log into either Enterprise Manager or V11 APIs
+Now you can log login with Basic Auth or OAuth:

-Enterprise Manager:

-    em_headers = veeam_ec.em_login()

-V11:
+Basic Auth (Enterprise Manager):

+    veeam_ec.basic_auth(address)

+OAuth:

+    veeam_ec.oauth(address)

+You only need to supply the address of the URL, not the full string e.g. "192.168.0.123", not "https://192.168.0.123:9398"

+You will note that there is no response from either of these, but you can get the json responses by calling:

-    v11_headers = veeam_ec.v11_login()
+    json_data = veeam_ec.get_json("basic")

-Both of these will prompt you for log in each time you run the module.

-If you want to save the headers so you can load and re-use them later, saving on th amount of logins you do, I recommend doing the following.

-Create save and load functions:

-    import json
-    def save_json(headers_file_name, headers_data):
-        with open(headers_file_name, "w") as headers_file:
-            json.dump(headers_data, headers_file)

-    def read_json(headers_file_name):
-        with open(headers_file_name, "r") as headers_file:
-        headers = json.load(headers_file)
+    json_data = veeam_ec.get_json("oauth")

-You can then call them like so:

-    # save
-    save_json("headers.json", headers_data)

-    # load
-    headers= read_json("headers.json")

-You can then use those headers until the token runs out.
+As you will likely need to save the token for later use a convenience method has been added:

+    veeam_ec.save_data("oauth", "tokendata")

+The first parameter is type of token data ("oauth" or "basic"), and the second is the name of the file you require.

+The examples folder has a script showing authentication process and saving the token.
+There is also a script that shows how to then use the token in the saved json file.

 ## Veeam API references

 [Enterprise Manager API](https://helpcenter.veeam.com/docs/backup/em_rest/overview.html?ver=110)